British Windward Islands

-The British Windward Islands was an administrative grouping of British colonies in the Windward Islands of the West Indies, existing from 1833 until 31 December 1959 and consisting of the islands of Grenada, St Lucia, Saint Vincent, the Grenadines, Barbados (the seat of the governor until 1885, when it returned to its former status of a completely separate colony), Tobago (until 1889, when it was joined to Trinidad), and (from 1940) Dominica, previously included in the British Leeward Islands.
+The British Windward Islands was an administrative grouping of British colonies in the Windward Islands of the West Indies, existing from 1833 until 3 January 1958 and consisting of the islands of Grenada, Saint Lucia, Saint Vincent, the Grenadines, Barbados (the seat of the governor until 1885, when it returned to its former status of a completely separate colony), Tobago (until 1889, when it was joined to Trinidad), and (from 1940) Dominica, previously included in the British Leeward Islands.

 Administrative history

 The seat of government was Bridgetown on Barbados, from 1871 to 1885, and thereafter St. George's on Grenada.
 The islands were not a single colony, but a confederation of separate colonies with a common governor-in-chief, while each island retained its own institutions.
 The Windward Islands had neither legislature, laws, revenue nor tariff in common.
 However, there was a common audit system, while the islands united in maintaining certain institutions of general utility.